Ramatam

-Ramatam was a 1970s rock band featuring Mike Pinera on guitar and vocals, April Lawton on lead guitar, and, for a short time, Mitch Mitchell on drums.
+Ramatam was a 1970s rock band featuring Mike Pinera on guitar and vocals, April Lawton on lead guitar, and Mitch Mitchell on drums.

 Ramatam was notable for having Lawton, a female lead guitarist.
 Tom Dowd produced their self-titled debut album in 1972.
-Pinera was known for his work with Blues Image ("Ride Captain Ride") and later Iron Butterfly.
+Pinera was known for his work with Blues Image ("Ride Captain Ride") and Iron Butterfly.
 Mitchell had been a member of The Jimi Hendrix Experience.
 The group also included some former members of Janis Joplin's Big Brother and The Holding Company.
-Russ Smith was the bass player and co-writer on some of the tunes.
+Joining Pinera, Mitchell and Lawton on the debut album were Russ Smith as bass player, contributor of one song and co-writer on two other collective tunes on the album, and multi-instrumentalist Tommy Sullivan, who co-wrote three songs with Lawton in addition to the two that all five members of this version of the band are credited on.
+Sullivan had been arranger and musical director of The Brooklyn Bridge, where Lawton is rumored to have been a guitarist.

 Ramatam performed at Concert 10 in Long Pond, PA with Emerson Lake & Palmer, Edgar Winter, Three Dog Night, The Faces and others in 1972.

-Mitchell's departure came before the band released its second and final album, In April Came the Dawning of the Red Suns (1973).
-Pinera left the band after claiming Lawton, who wanted both Pinera and Mitchell out, wanted to turn Ramatam into the "April Lawton Band."
-Pinera and Mitchell departed from the band at that point, leaving the focus entirely on Lawton.
-Jimmy Walker replaced Mitchell at that point and they recorded their second album "In April Came the Dawning of the Red Suns" along with Tommy Sullivan on bass.
-Shortly thereafter, the band fractured under the pressure of business and musical direction and broke up in 1974.
+Mitchell and Pinera's departures came before the band recorded its second and final album, In April Came the Dawning of the Red Suns (1973).
+Pinera left the band claiming that Lawton, who wanted both Pinera and Mitchell out, wanted to turn Ramatam into the "April Lawton Band."
+After Mitchell, Pinera and Smith departed from the band, the focus turned toward Lawton.
+Jimmy Walker replaced Mitchell on drums and the trio of Lawton, Sullivan and Walker recorded the second album.
+Lawton and Sullivan had (as a team) co-written about half the songs on the first album and they co-wrote all the music on the second one.

+The band fractured under the pressures of business and musical direction and broke up in 1974.